mattvenn/raspi-adventure/README.md

     ./raspi-adventure/setup.sh

-Which should install the list of requirements, install the start script, move the install directory, then start the game server.
+Which should install the list of requirements, install the start script, move the install directory to .raspi-adventure (for obfuscation).

-## Restarting the game server after a reboot
+## Starting the game server

-The game server will need restarting on reboot like this:
+This has been designed for the pi, with the default install directory as /home/pi/.raspi-adventure.
+You can override with the option --root-dir

     python ~/.raspi-adventure/checker.py

-Note the . in front of the path, which is used to obfuscate the files that could be used for cheating!
+Log is written to /tmp/log.file.
+You can also use the --no-detach argument to stop the checker from daemonising and to see output on stdout.

 # To start!